Disciplining Delegated Monitors: When Venture Capitalists Fail to Prevent Fraud by Their IPO Firms

 Information-based theories of financial intermediation focus on delegated monitoring.
-However, there is little evidence on how markets discipline financial intermediaries who fail at this function.
+However, there is little evidence on how markets discipline intermediaries who fail at this function.
 We exploit the direct link between corporate fraud and monitoring failure and examine how a venture capital (VC) firm’s reputation is affected when it fails to prevent fraud in its portfolio companies.
-We find that reputation-damaged VCs interact differently in the future with their limited partners, other VCs, and IPO underwriters because they are perceived as inefficient monitors.
-In addition, VCs who fail to prevent fraud experience greater difficulty in taking future portfolio companies public.
+We find that reputation-damaged VCs interact differently in the future with their limited partners, other VCs, and IPO underwriters because they are perceived as ineffective monitors.
+In addition, VCs that fail to prevent fraud experience greater difficulty in taking future portfolio companies public.

 Keywords: Corporate Fraud, Initial Public Offerings, Financial Intermediaries, Reputation, Venture Capital

 JEL Classification: D01, D85, G2, G24, G3, K4